DivyamTalwar/SYNAPTIC/README.md

 - **System 1**: Fast, intuitive, pattern-matching (L-Module)
 - **System 2**: Slow, deliberate, logical reasoning (H-Module)

-Together, they create something greater than the sum of their parts—**emergent intelligence**.
+Together, they create something greater than the sum of their parts **emergent intelligence**.

 ---